Merowech/simple-audio-retrieval/README.md

  **d)** 9
  Be creative again.
 FastAPI/Flask should enable an easy web app, but you can also use d3 and a html only version.
  **e)** Bonus Points: 6
  Be creative as possible.
-The coller the idea, the better.
+The cooler the idea, the better.

  ## Submission